Table of Contents

 Freight Broker Bond (BMC-84)

 The BMC-84 is secured by a surety bond.
 Surety Bonds are regulated by the insurance industry and can be viewed almost as a form of credit.
 In this particular case, the bonding company files a $75,000 policy in your name to the FMCSA so that in the event of a claim you’re covered.
 Bonds are obtained through an annual premium payment that is calculated as a small percentage of the $75,000 bond amount.
-They are also fully backed by an A-rated, T-listed bonding company who will investigate any claim that should arise before paying out on your behalf.
+They are also fully backed by an A-rated T-listed bonding company which will investigate any claim that should arise before paying out on your behalf.
 Bond highlights Include:

-- No Cash Collateral, Line of Credit, Irrevocable Letter of Credit or Real Estate required
+• No Cash Collateral, Line of Credit, Irrevocable Letter of Credit, or Real Estate required

-- Free up working capital for your business
+• Free up working capital for your business

-- Full backing of an A-Rated, T-Listed bonding Company
+• Full backing of an A-rated T-listed bonding Company

-- No admin fees, just an annual premium
+• No admin fees, just an annual premium

 Trust Fund (BMC-85)

 The BMC-85 on the other hand, is a financial instrument that requires a $75,000 trust to be created in your name.
-This Trust is secured by cash, or some combination of Cash and an Irrevocable Letter of Credit.
-In this instance, you (the freight broker or freight forwarder) would give $75,000 cash to a trust company in order to secure the trust.
-In most cases a yearly administration fee will be charged.
-Should you no longer need this policy, the trust company may retain your money for a year’s time or longer.
-In addition, some trust companies are offering a hybrid solution where they will take as little as $10,000 cash and secure the rest of your requirement through a $65,000 Irrevocable Letter of Credit, or Line of Credit.
-This setup also has additional costs/fees.
-Again, the BMC-85 is summed up by:
+This Trust is secured by cash or some combination of cash and an Irrevocable Letter of Credit.
+In this instance, you (the freight broker or freight forwarder) would give $75,000 cash up front to a trust company in order to secure the trust.
+In most cases, a yearly administration fee will be charged.
+Should you no longer need this policy, the trust company may retain your money for a year or longer.

-- Secured by your cash, or your credit
+• Secured by your cash, or your credit

-- Yearly administration fees
+• Yearly administration fees

-- Can hold your cash for several months or a year after you cancel you policy
+• Can hold your cash for several months or a year after you cancel you policy

-- Can negatively affect your credit by tying up your capital or securing lines of credit
+• Can negatively affect your credit by tying up your capital or securing lines of credit

 Still Have Questions?